 Some landlords have a hard time with pets, but they can dramatically increase your rental income.
 When you allow pets, you open up your tenant pool and you have fewer vacancy days to worry about.
 You can also charge more.
 People are willing to pay a $300 pet fee and a $25 or even $50 monthly pet rent.
 This increases your ROI with very little effort.
 If you’re worried about pet damage, a clear pet policy can protect you.

-Maximize your ROIThese are just some of the ways to protect and maximize your ROI during a rental market that offers challenges.
+These are just some of the ways to protect and maximize your ROI during a rental market that offers challenges.
 For more information on this topic or anything else related to Decatur property management, please contact us at 360 Real Estate Network.